Where to Find Puffins in Scotland

 The Shetland Islands

-The Shetland Islands are home to roughly a fifth of Scotland’s puffins.
+The Shetland Islands are home to roughly a fifth of Scotland’s puffins, making them one of the best destinations for puffin-watching (or for any bird watching.)
 Within Shetland there are several places to see puffins, some very easily accessible and some require a little walking.

 All the photos above were taken on the island of Noss, one of the Shetland Islands, and a National Nature Reserve.
 Noss has around 2,000 pairs of puffins each breeding season, as well as gannets, kittiwakes, guillemots, fulmars and great skuas.